 Top 10 Best Tim Burton Characters

-From Beetlejuice to Batman to Frankenweenie to Chocolate Factory, Tim Burton movies are all our favorites, and so are Tim Burton’s Best movies characters.
+From Beetlejuice to Batman to Frankenweenie to Chocolate Factory, Tim Burton characters in the movies are all our favorites, and so are Tim Burton’s Best movies characters.

 His many quirky creations have made it nearly impossible to rank them.
 However, we have got a hard job done for you.
 So, without further ado, let’s dig into the top 10 best Tim Burton characters, ranked.